-- certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or - persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions. - (o) Teaching Assistant.
-This title usually applies to graduate students who assist faculty and who are employed on a part-time basis.

-2.3 Honorific Titles

-(b) Distinguished Teaching Professor.
-In recognition of their significant contributions to education, members of an institutional academy of distinguished teachers, approved by the Chancellor, the Deputy Chancellor, the Executive Vice Chancellor for Academic Affairs, or the Executive Vice Chancellor for Health Affairs, may use the honorific title Distinguished Teaching Professor to recognize faculty members who have made significant contributions to education.
+- persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions. - (o) Teaching Assistant.
+This title usually applies to graduate students who assist faculty and who are employed on a part-time basis. - 2.3 Honorific Titles - . . . - (b) Distinguished Teaching Professor.
+In recognition of their significant contributions to education, members of an institutional academy of distinguished teachers may use the honorific title Distinguished Teaching Professor.
 The use of this title may be conferred only upon approval by the president of the institution or by another official in accordance with procedures included in the institutional Handbook of Operating Procedures.

 (d) Honorary Titles.
 Honorary titles such as Dean Emeritus, Chair Emeritus, Professor Emeritus, and similar honorary designations may be given to a retired faculty member or in anticipation of the retirement of a faculty member, effective upon retirement.
-The conferring of one of these titles is not automatic upon retirement and may be conferred only upon approval by the president of the institution or by another official in accordance with procedures included in the institutional Handbook of Operating Procedures and final approval by the Board of Regents.
+The conferring of one of these titles is not automatic upon retirement and may be conferred only upon approval by the president of the institution or by another official in accordance with procedures included in the institutional Handbook of Operating Procedures.